sarthak815/learn-security-examples/privescalation/privEscalation.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**
+Ans:
+- There is no user authentication allowing unauthorized users to get access to sensitivie endpoints.
+- The authorization check is solely based on the user's role in the the database which could have been manipulated
+- The application allows direct modification of user roles.
 2. Briefly explain how a malicious attacker can exploit them.
+Ans:
+- The attacker can send a POST request to the /update-role endpoint with a valid userId and newRole bypassing any authentication.
+- Attacker could impersonate the admin role and modify and manipulate roles for other users.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability?
+Ans:
+ - Session based authentication to ensure that only logged-in users can access sensitive endpoints
+ - Authorization checks are performed using session data to ensure only users with an admin role are allowed to update roles, ensuring that attackers can't bypass any authorization.